melsman/melsman.github.io/cv_brief.md

-I am Professor in the Programming Languages and Theory of Computation section at the Department of Computer Science, University of Copenhagen, where I also serve as head of studies for a BSc education on Computer Science and Economics.
+I am Professor in the Programming Languages and Theory of Computation section at the Department of Computer Science, University of Copenhagen, where I serve as head of the <a href="https://di.ku.dk/english/research/pltc/">PLTC Section</a> and head of studies for the BSc education on Computer Science and Economics.
 Until 2018, I served as Center Manager for the HIPERFIT Research Center, which, with special attention to the finance industry, focused on solving problems within the domains of high-performance computing and big data.

 #### Full CV